AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/2_multistep.md

 timestep:                      1
 temperatures:                  [300, 600]
 friction:                      0.02
-maxsteps:                      Number of Steps (in the hundreds/thousands)
+maxsteps:                      50
 logfile:                       md.log
 ```

 The settings in the `[md]` section used for high-throughput calculations are almost identical to those introduced in [the molecular dynamics tutorial](../../Tutorial/3_md_ab_initio.md), but the initial structures are calculated automatically from phonopy calculation in the previous step or from the trajectory file defined in `md.phonon_file`.

-FK: don't understand ->

-It is important to note that `phonon_file` in this case must be on the file on the system that the calculations are running on.
+If you are not chaining the `[phonopy]` and `[md]` steps together please ensure the `phonon_file` is on the resource that you intend to run the calculation on (most likely the remote host not your local machine).

 As is the case with the `[statistical_sampling]` section, if the requested `supercell_matrix` is not the same as the one in `phonon_file` the force constants will be remapped onto the new supercell, and if no `supercell_matrix` is given it will default to the one in `phonon_file`.

-If you want to run MD for multiple temperatures replace `md.temperature` with `md.temperatures` (FK: and give a list of temperatures?) and multiple Molecular Dynamics tasks will be generated, as is done above (FK: -> statistical sampling?).
+If you want to run MD for multiple temperatures replace `md.temperature` with `md.temperatures` and give a list of temperatures and multiple Molecular Dynamics tasks will be generated, as is done above for the harmonic sampling example.

 ### The Full Workflow
 Below is the complete workflow file for the calculations.
-The molecular dynamics calculations are not run here, since they are too expensive (FK: expect an email from MS :D. You can run a few steps so that people see what to expect.
-There is also the reference repository).
+The molecular dynamics calculations are not run here, since they are too expensive
-See the tutorial for postprocessing options.
+See [the tutorial](../../Tutorial/3_md_postprocess.md) for postprocessing options for MD.

 ??? info "`workflow_anharmonicty.in`"
     ```